Family Housing Project

 - Referral from a case manager or advocate

 - Must pass criminal background check, no recent felonies

 - Data entry

 - Sponsoring community events such as: school supply drives & holiday events

 Potential applicants should speak with their case managers for a referral to the program.

 Interested volunteers should fill out the Volunteer Program application.

-hours served through Volunteers of America Colorado last year
+Nights of shelter provided through Volunteers of America Colorado last year